verndale/color-palette/README.md

 }
 ```

-There are default colors already defined in color-palette, ready for use.
+There are predefined colors that come with color-palette and are ready for use upon importing.

 ### Standard colors
 * "white": #FFF